lcslicp/lcslicp/README.md

-<h3 align="left">Hellooo, my name is Leslie!
-Nice to see you here. 😄</h3>
+<h1 align="left">Hellooo, my name is Leslie!
+Nice to see you here. 😄</h1>
-<p align="left">I'm a full stack developer specializing in React, TypeScript and Node.js.</p>
+<h3 align="left">I'm a full stack developer specializing in React, TypeScript and Node.js.</h3>

 - 💻 I'm currently working on a News Website.
 It should be up before March this year.
 - 🚧 My 2023 website portfolio is still under construction.
 For now, you can checkout my current one: [https://lesliepn.info/](https://lesliepn.info/)
-- **I'm currently looking for a full time job as a Software Developer.
+- 👀 **I'm currently looking for a full time job as a Software Developer.
 Maybe you can help me out?**
 - 📫 You can best reach me through: **contactlespino@gmail.com**.
 P.S.
 I check my email regularly, I'll response as soon as I can!

 **Thanks for visiting!**